abc-share-org/easy-imm-abc/QUICKSTART-NUTANIX.md

 A guide to deploy easyimm, and configure an Intersight Organisation using two UCS domains.
 The default parameters are as follows;
 * Organization is named ABC
-* UCS Domain 1 - This UCS X-Series Domain is representing the equipment housed in DC1
+* UCS Domain 1 - This UCS X-Series Domain named ucsdom1 is representing the equipment housed in DC1
-* UCS Domain 2 - This UCS X-Series Domain is representing the equipment housed in DC2
+* UCS Domain 2 - This UCS X-Series Domain named ucsdom2 is representing the equipment housed in DC2

 Pools
 * Only MAC and IP Pools are created, to support the Nutanix cluster creation.
 WWPN, WWNN Pools are not created.